Uttam-Suthar/NodeJS-Authentication/README.md

 -User signup  on this page ..Name,Email_ID, and Password . <br/>
 -User sign in on this page...Name and Password.      <br/>
---User Home page display when user active link by main
+--User Home page display when user active link by main -User can reset or change password.Enter your name ,Enter new password.
+The Password store in mongoDB has encrypted  <br/>
 <br/>
 <br/>